Brianna’s Stage 2B ALK+ ALCL Non-Hodgkin’s Lymphoma Story

 My red blood cells were not recovering as quickly as they’d hope.
 They suspected I had aplastic anemia, which just means your bone marrow is not working.
-So, they did another bone marrow biopsy.
-It ended up just being a B-12 deficiency.
-In the span of a few months, I had a relapse scare, heart failure, two biopsies and suspected aplastic anemia.
+They did another bone marrow biopsy.
+It ended up just being a B12 deficiency.
+In the span of a few months, I had a relapse scare, heart failure, 2 biopsies and suspected aplastic anemia.

 It was awful.
-I felt as bad as I did or worse than I did when they told me I first had cancer.
+I felt worse than I did when they told me I first had cancer.
 I had more of a support system when I was first diagnosed.

 It was very lonely and very scary.
 I didn’t want to have to go through all this other stuff after having gone through cancer.